 Insert a hematocrit tube into the medial canthus of the eye and direct it in a ventrolateral direction until the blood starts fluxing.

-Collect at least 100 L of blood.
+Collect at least 100 uL of blood.
 Once the desired volume of blood is obtained (a volume no more than the 1% of the body weight of the animal), discontinue the external jugular pressure and remove the hematocrit tube.

 Assure that the hemostasis is complete by applying the direct pressure on the eye using a sterile gauze for a minimum of 30 s.